GLOBAL MARKETS-World shares near record levels as vaccines inject hope | Business

-Expectations of a large stimulus by U.S. President Joe Biden's administration also supported risk sentiment while better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report due at 1330 GMT.
-"The fact that U.S. stocks are hitting record highs is not just thanks to the vaccine rollout, but also expectations of fiscal stimulus as it looks as though the Democrats will go on their own and not compromise with Republicans on a smaller package," said Philip Shaw, Chief Economist at Investec in London.
+Expectations of a large stimulus by U.S. President Joe Biden also supported risk sentiment.
+Better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report due at 1330 GMT.
+"The fact that U.S. stocks are hitting record highs is not just thanks to the vaccine rollout, but also expectations of fiscal stimulus as it looks as though the Democrats will go on their own and not compromise with Republicans on a smaller package," said Philip Shaw, chief economist at Investec in London.

 "The fact that the only currencies that are doing better than the dollar over the past two days are the British pound and the Israeli shekel, the two countries that are going further ahead in vaccination, seems to support that."
-The British pound stood at $1.3678 not far from its 2-1/2-year peak of $1.3759 hit late last month.
+The British pound stood at $1.3696 not far from its two-and-a-half-year peak of $1.3759 hit late last month.

 The shekel rose over the past two days, reversing its decline since mid-January after the Bank of Israel intervened to stem the currency's strength after it had hit a 24-year high.
 Strength in the dollar pushed gold to a two-month low of $1,785.10 per ounce on Thursday.
 The metal was last traded at $1,797.40.